When to Start Baby-Led Weaning

 How do I know when my baby is ready for baby-led weaning?

 In the spirit of baby being in the driving seat, they should give you some pretty solid clues they are ready for the BLW adventure.
-Here’s what to watch out for.

 They can:

-• Hold their head upright.
+• Hold their head upright

-• Reach out for things.
+• Reach out for things

-• Grab onto objects.
+• Grab onto objects

-• Transport food from hand to mouth.
+• Transport food and toys from hand to mouth

-• Chew without guidance.
+• Chew without guidance

 And just like that—your baby wants to take on a leadership position in your household before they can even walk.

 They’re about to steer this ship into the land of solid foods.
-Gotta love the ambition.

-Know that there’s no one way to do this.
 You find the method and timing that works for you and your family.

-• Mix up flavors and textures to introduce your baby to the rainbow of food options available.
+And finally, mix up flavors and textures to introduce your baby to the rainbow of food options available.

 Some good foods to start with are:

-• 🥑Avocado chunks.
+• 🥑Avocado chunks

-• 🍠Sweet potato.
+• 🍠Sweet potato baked soft

-• 🍗Chicken pieces.
+• 🍗Chicken pieces

 And if you’re after some fresh, frozen healthy baby meals directly to your door, you can get 25% off your first 3 boxes of Mamamade purees with the code PEANUT25.
 Shop here.